zzzprojects/Eval-SQL.NET/README.md

-Got a complex Problem?
+Got a complex SQL problem?
 Limited by SQL Server?

 **Find your solutions:**
 - Dynamic Arithmetic Expression